cetz-package/cetz/src/draw/shapes.typ

   )
 }

-/// Draws an axis aligned bounding box around all given points/elements.
+/// Draws an axis aligned bounding box around all given coordinates and/or elements.
-/// Everything else (styling, anchors) is similar to the rect shape.
+/// Everything else (styling, anchors) is similar to `rect`.
+///
+/// Bounds of elements are calculated by computing the bounding box of their paths,
+/// or as a fallback, using all anchors of the element.
 ///
 /// ```example
 /// circle((1, 1), radius: 0.1, fill: blue, name: "c1")